sf-adams/train-with-beth/README.md

 <!-- ABOUT THE PROJECT -->

-## About The Project
+## Background

 This project came about after discussions with a personal trainer from Surrey, United Kingdom.
 Mostly instagram-based, Train With Beth had the potential to expand to the web.

-The opportunities that come with this are endless, with online coaching,
+The opportunities that come with this are endless, and there is a roadmap below to see all the features that will hopefully be added to this project in the future.

-Here's why:

-- Your time should be focused on creating something amazing.
-A project that solves a problem and helps others
-- You shouldn't be doing the same tasks over and over like creating a README from scratch
-- You should implement DRY principles to the rest of your life :smile:

-Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have contributed to expanding this template!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>